B7.4-billion Pattaya cruise port promoted

 The port will be constructed under a public-private partnership model, under which the government will be responsible for the physical construction of the port, as well as a one-kilometre jetty that could serve two cruise ships at the same time, he said.

+The public sector would invest in offshore and onshore infrastructure, consisting of a port and a terminal, a bridge linking to the port and a car park, totalling 5.5 billion baht.
+The private sector would be responsible for operations and maintenance, consisting of utilities and equipment worth about 1.9 billion baht.

-The private partner would be given a 30-year concession to operate and manage the port, which is expected to cost 5.9 billion baht to build and 1.5 billion for operations and maintenance.
+The private partner would be given a 30-year concession to operate and manage the port.
 With a 20% annual return on investment, the concessionaire is expected to break even in 10 years.

 Several cruise line operators and related businesses in Hong Kong and Singapore have expressed their interest in the project, Mr Wanchai said.